mendhak/eleventy-satisfactory/README.md

 My focus is on content first, and less on everything else (such as the author, social, tags, dates, about me, etc).

-## TODO

-- Can the simplelightbox code be moved to a Nunjucks template
-- Can the cssmin shortcode adjust the inline url() paths?

-Pending some posts on:

-How to set the bottom links,
-How to set the photo stream,
-How to create a standalone page,

 ## Running it with Docker